-If you read my first blog, you might remember that I described myself as “hopelessly old-fashioned”.
+If you read my first blog, Greetings From the Farm, you might remember that I described myself as “hopelessly old-fashioned”.
 It should then come as no shock to you that I did not set up this website or blog on my own.
 I enlisted the aid of a young, energetic, extremely knowledgeable, college senior focused on electronic marketing.
 I didn’t even know there was such a thing as “electronic marketing” until I spoke with her.
 Now I do.

 She informed me that a typical blog should be able to be read in about 5 – 7 minutes.
 This made perfect sense to me.
 I figure that’s the average length of time needed to take the average poop.
 (Are you going to deny that you take your phone in there?)

 I realize some of you may find my poop comment to be indelicate.
 That is but one of the differences between someone who lives in town versus the country.
 When you live on a farm, poop just naturally becomes a part of your day.
 Allow me to explain.

 Every morning and every evening, my farm chores include feeding my three horses, two dogs, two cats and two rabbits.
 But what goes in, must also come out.
 If the animal poop is not dealt with, flies become a serious issue in summer.
 Horse hooves can become sore if impacted with manure.
 Penned animals can become sick or get intestinal worms.
 This is why we take great care to keep our animals’ areas clean.
 Clean animals are healthy animals.
 And healthy animals are happy animals.

 I keep a particularly close eye on my horses’ poop.
 If it is too soft, too hard, the wrong color, or if there’s not enough of it, it means a call to the vet.